 All in all, I'll say that An American Marriage is a book that no one should deny themselves the pleasure of reading.
 It's a messy love story but also an indictment of the American justice system and prison industrial complex.
-A collection of traumas regarding the ripple effect that's created when a marriage is ruptured by the harvesting of yet another black body by the state.
-A mix of love lines, misunderstandings, and family tensions, but also a tenderly raw tale of consequences, duty, and healing.
+A collection of traumas and the ripple effects that are created when a marriage is ruptured by the harvesting of yet another black body by the state.
+A mix of love lives, misunderstandings, and family tensions, but also a tenderly raw tale of consequences, duty, and healing.
 It's my absolute favorite of the books I've read this year.
 If you care about Black people, enjoy reading treatises on love and relationships, know anyone who's gone to prison, love your mom, have ever had to make a difficult decision, or enjoy being a bystander to gossip, then this is for you!

 "Up until now, I thought I knew what was and wasn't possible.
 Maybe that's what innocence is, having no way to predict the pain of the future.
 When something happens that eclipses the imaginable, it changes a person.
 It's like the difference between a raw egg and a scrambled egg.
 It's the same thing, but it's not the same at all.
 That's the best way that I can put it" (41).